 Forms (includes recipient instructions):

-General FAQ (includes some great tidbits on who is required to file, MISC/K questions for when payments are made to independent contractors, etc...)
+General FAQ (includes useful tidbits on who is required to file, MISC/K questions for when payments are made to independent contractors, etc...)

 $0.99 per payment